DoD-Platform-One/gitlab/chart/doc/backup-restore/restore.md

 ---
 stage: Enablement
 group: Distribution
-info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Restoring a GitLab installation
+# Restoring a GitLab installation **(FREE SELF)**

 > To obtain a backup tarball of an existing GitLab instance that used other installation methods like an Omnibus GitLab package or Omnibus GitLab Helm chart, follow the instructions [given in documentation](https://docs.gitlab.com/ee/raketasks/backup_restore.html#creating-a-backup-of-the-gitlab-system)
 >